Wichita mayor considers ordinance to address COVID-19 concerns at bars, nightclubs

 “Is there a way where we can promote more dining outside by opening up parking lots, some of our streets, and some of our sidewalks,” asked Whipple.

-He said when businesses are issued the warning from the chief of police, they are given five business days to respond.
+He said when businesses are issued a warning from the chief of police, they are given five business days to respond.

 “There’s still a whole level of due process between that,” said Whipple.